 For a shorter hedge, the best choice is the Japanese holly (I. crenata).
 While this species is by far the most ubiquitous of all the hollies (and arguably overused if not misused as a foundation planting), it does have great application for screening purposes.
 The leaves are tiny and dark green, it is rapid growing, and it is easily sheared into any shape.
 A relatively new, very upright selection is ‘Sky Pencil’.
 Also offering an upright habit but giving more width than ‘Sky Pencil’ is ‘Steeds’.
 For a more mounding habit, ‘Helleri’, ‘Convexa’, and ‘Green Lustre’ are excellent.

-Plant a male and female for best berry set
+Plant a male and a female for best berry set

 The Scott Arboretum was designated an official Holly Arboretum by the Holly Society of America.
 Each year, we evaluate every specimen in our collection for aesthetics, winter damage, and pest and disease problems.
 After 15 years of evaluation, hollies appear to be relatively trouble free in Philadelphia’s USDA Hardiness Zone 6 climate.

 Hollies are dioecious, which means that plants have either male or female flowers.
 For good pollination and fruit production you need a female (or berry-producing plant) and a male (or pollen-producing plant) within 30 to 40 feet of each other.

 Most evergreen hollies thrive best in full sun.
 The Japanese, American, Koehne, and longstalk hollies will grow in shade, but produce significantly more fruit when grown in sun.
 Most hollies prefer a well-drained, slightly acidic soil that is high in organic matter.
 Inkberries will grow in slightly damp soils.